May 3, 2025

 3. Shipping Speed

-Shipping speed measures the time from order placement to delivery to the customer—an essential factor in e-commerce.
+Shipping speed measures the time from order reception to delivery to the customer – a crucial factor in e-commerce.

 Why Shipping Speed Matters

-Studies show: 85% of customers do not purchase again after a poor delivery, 25% abandon the purchase process, and 69% avoid shops that fail to meet delivery deadlines.
+Studies show: 85% of customers do not make a repeat purchase after a poor delivery, 25% abandon the purchase process, and 69% avoid shops that do not deliver on time.

 How is Shipping Speed Measured?